shalini-techindustan/ssr-react-redux-nextjs/README.md

 ## Using SASS / CSS

-I prefer to organize my stylesheets this way:
+Prefer to organize stylesheets this way:

 - /styles/
   - all globally used and shared stylesheets go in here